Pull Request comments

 Run the following command to set a baseline branch for PR scans.

-endorctl scan --pr --pr-baseline=develop
+endorctl scan --pr --pr-baseline=main

-In the above example, the develop
+In the above example, the main

 branch was scanned.